88-degrees/Book-of-Changes/appendix02s2.md

 Paragraph 3.
 The [Kāng Xī](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors make the application here = 'nowhere can he bear (to remain).'

-###### p.
-308

-From paragraph 5 it appears that what is right will vary in different cases.
+From [paragraph 5](#p-308) it appears that what is right will vary in different cases.
 The lesson of the hexagram is perseverance in what is right in each particular case.

 <a name="fn_222"></a>[308:XXXIII](#fr_222) [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi) says:--'The sky is illimitable; a mountain is high, but has its limits; the union of these is an emblem of retiring.'
 I do not understand such embleming.
 [Guǎn Zǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says: -- 'Below the sky is a mountain.
 The mountain rises up below the sky, and its height is arrested, while the sky goes up higher and higher, till they come to be apart from each other.
 In this we have an emblem of retiring and avoiding.'
 We feel somewhat as if there were a [meaning in this](#p-309); but, as in many other cases, both the symbolism and its application are but dimly apprehended.